bshishov/nats-py-jwt/README.md

 * lack of docs
 * not tested under various python interpreters (just Cpython 3.11)

-other thatn that it works, mypy complaint and critical functionality if test-covered
+other thatn that it works, mypy complaint and critical functionality is test-covered